Inferring oscillator's phase and amplitude response from a scalar signal exploiting test stimulation: Methods and their performance

-Next, we proceed with testing the most promising IPID-1 technique, based on the phase -- isostable dynamics reconstruction.
-We keep the forcing strength constant and then for each $\sigma$ generate several trajectory realizations and for each one we compute the $L$ error measure using Eq.~\eqref{eq:errorL}.
+Next, we proceed with testing the most promising IPID-1 technique, based on the phase-isostable dynamics reconstruction.
+We keep the forcing pulse action constant, and then for each $\sigma$ generate several trajectory realizations, and for each one, we compute the $L$ error measure using Eq.~\eqref{eq:errorL}.
 These errors are then depicted with standard box plots in Fig.~\ref{fig:inference_noise}a,b.
 For comparison, we also show the results for the standard technique (PRC only).
-We conclude that the PRC inference through the technique introduced in Section~\ref{sec:PRC_inf} is most stable to noise; in particular, it outperforms the standard approach.
+We conclude that the PRC inference with the technique introduced in Section~\ref{sec:PRC_inf} is most stable to noise; in particular, it outperforms the standard approach.
 The direct comparison of the amplitude response reconstruction is not that easy since the auxiliary oscillator approach yields the empirical amplitude and, correspondingly, the ARC, while the isostable reconstruction provides the IRC.
 However, the results presented in Fig.~\ref{fig:nro_beta}b and Fig.~\ref{fig:inference_noise}b indicate approximately equal performance.
 We underline that stronger forcing would imply lower errors in the strong noise regime since the forcing-to-noise ratio would increase.
 On the other hand, the errors in the weak noise regime would increase since the linear approximation works worse for strongly forced systems.
-We also mention that the standard technique (red) has stronger limitations on the observations, namely, the pulses have to be rare (one pulse per several periods), which is why in the case of no noise, the standard technique has a smaller error.
-For our technique we considered a more realistic case of more than one pulse per period on average.
-It means our technique requires much shorter time series, see Appendix section~\ref{app:forcing_gen} for details.
+We also mention that the standard technique (red) has stronger limitations on the observations, namely, the pulses have to be rare (one pulse per several periods), which is why in the case of no noise, the standard technique has a marginally smaller error.
+For our technique, we considered a more realistic case of more than one pulse per period on average.
+It means our technique requires a much shorter time series, see Appendix section~\ref{app:forcing_gen} for details.

-Finally, we test our phase -- isostable reconstruction technique on the complicated case of the modified SL oscillator~\eqref{eq:infosc} that provides a non-sinusoidal observable, cf. Fig~\ref{fig:infinity_oscillator}b.
-The results in Fig.~\ref{fig:inference_noise}c,d confirm the advantage of this technique, namely, it is not constricted to sinusoidal signals.
+Finally, we test our phase-isostable reconstruction technique on the complicated case of the modified SL oscillator~\eqref{eq:infosc} that provides a non-sinusoidal observable, cf. Fig~\ref{fig:infinity_oscillator}b.
+The results in Fig.~\ref{fig:inference_noise}c,d confirm the advantage of this technique, namely, it is not restricted to sinusoidal signals.
 Moreover, the inference errors $L_Z$, $L_I$ for the modified SL are not much different from those for the standard SL that provides a sinusoidal signal.
 The results in panel (c) clearly demonstrate that our technique is more stable with respect to noise than the standard one.